 - Provincial Directorate of Work (DIRECCIÓN PROVINCIAL DE TRABAJO (Santa Cruz)

 · Social security inspection visit book you may have heard about this but THE REQUIREMENT TO HAVE THIS WAS REMOVED IN 2016

 - You must also have the following documentation

-- – DNI or NIE or certificate of residence ( plus passport)
+- DNI or Green certificate of residence ( plus passport)

-- Current Spanish Bank Account Number for Social Security Payments
+- Proof of IBAN number of Current Spanish Bank Account Number for Social Security Payments

 - Other requirements

 - You have 30 days from registering at the tax office to set up your Social security payments

 - The Impuesto General Indirecto Canario (IGIC), Modelo 400, should be done on the same day as the tax office Modelo 037.